 - Are you capable of administering fertility drugs to yourself?

-These are just a few of the surrogacy pros and cons you should think about before beginning your surrogacy journey.
-Be sure that you are making this decision for the right reasons and that you are prepared for everything the surrogacy process may bring.
-To learn more about surrogacy’s pros and cons, reach out to a surrogacy professional today.
+These are just a few of the surrogacy pros and cons you should think about before beginning your surrogacy journey so that you can be prepared for everything the surrogacy process may bring.

 Benefits of Surrogacy